gloria1798/backend-test-2.0/Readme.md

 - Provide a **private GitHub repository** with your code and add the following users as collaborators: **@rolivagon @rsebjara @vmolina-enviame @vham**
 - You must provide two containerized microservices with the proper instructions tu run the app.
 - Be specially carful to test your app in a clean environment and from zero, **if we can't run It, your test will be discarded inmediately.** and It will be terrible.
+- As a backend test is not requiered to provide any view, all of contrary we ecourage You to provide an API where We could test all the features.

 In case of any technical questions [Contact Us](mailto:tech-test@enviame.io)